blocksedit/starter-page-components/README.md

 # Starter Page Components
-### HTML design system of standard form components
+### HTML design system of standard web content components

-Made for building forms.
-With common patterns that can be mixed and matched for any form.
+Made for building brochure sites, landing pages, and digital forms.
+With common patterns that can be mixed and matched for any type of web page.

 ### Features ###
 - Responsive across screen sizes